John-Emad/WarehouseSystem/README.md

 ## 💡 Getting Started

 1. Clone the repository.
-2. Configure your connection string in `appsettings.json` or directly within the DbContext if required.
+2. Configure your connection string.
 3. Build and run the solution in Visual Studio.

 ## 📂 Project Structure